BlauhausTechnology/Blauhaus.Push/README.md

 * Go to the Dev Center and create an app.
 * Under product management > WNS / MPNS > click the Live Services link
-* Copy the SID and application password, and enter them in Azure portal under Windows (WNS)
+* Copy the SID and application secret, and enter them in Azure portal under Windows (WNS)

 ### Device

+#### App.xaml.cs

+In OnLaunched, just after initializing Xamarin.Forms (ie in the bit of code that is executed if RootFrame is null), call

+await GetAReferenceTo<UwpPushNotificationHandler>().InitializeAsync();

+After the above block, and before Window.Current.Activate, call

+await GetAReferenceTo<UwpPushNotificationHandler>().HandleAppLaunching(e);

 * In Visual Studio, associate the app with the store.